MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/customcontrolname-element-for-expressionbinding-for-groupby-format.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "CustomControlName Element for ExpressionBinding for GroupBy (Format) | Microsoft Docs" ms.date: "09/13/2016"
+title: CustomControlName Element for ExpressionBinding for GroupBy (Format)
+description: CustomControlName Element for ExpressionBinding for GroupBy (Format)
 ---
 # CustomControlName Element for ExpressionBinding for GroupBy (Format)